JeanTiH/Jean_Portfolio_Public/AI_Ethics/AIES_Final_Project_Bias Mitigation/README.md

 This project explores bias mitigation techniques in credit decision-making using the **Credit Card Approvals dataset**.
 The analysis evaluates fairness metrics such as **Disparate Impact (DI)** and **Statistical Parity Difference (SPD)** before and after applying bias mitigation techniques like **reweighing**.
 A **Random Forest classifier** is trained on both original and transformed datasets to assess the effectiveness of bias mitigation and its implications for fairness and financial decision-making.

+### My project Lead Role

+This is a **group project** developed by jhan446 and qfang36 for CS6603 Spring 2024.

+As the **project lead**, I guided the team through planning, developing, and delivering the project.
+Responsibilities included:
+1. Selecting the dataset.
+2. Designing the overall code structure.
+3. Completing the modules for data processing, transformation, visualization, and statistical calculations.
+4. Integrating individual contributions into a cohesive final product.
+5. Drafting and reviewing the project report.
 ---

 ## Learning Outcomes